-Once you have started the process, the system appears to allow you to leave after each step and come back into the system without starting over.
+Once you have started the online process, the system appears to allow you to leave after each step and come back into the system without starting over.

 Of course, your final step is to pay … and (once your payment clears) you should receive an email with a link to your receipt that you will need to download and print (last image).
 When I paid with a Visa card on a Friday I didn’t get the receipt until the following Wednesday even though the card was charged Friday.

-This receipt becomes an automatic extension to your permit if you don’t get your new one before the old one expires, as long as you did apply before the old one expires.
+This receipt becomes an automatic extension to your permit if you don’t get your new one in the mail before the old one expires, as long as you apply for the renewal before your license expires.

 Your new permit won’t be valid until your birthday, so you will need to carry both to be safe until the old permit expires.

 Here’s what the process looks like: